Data architectures for computers and mobile printing, interconnections

 BT printing is generally reserved for mobile printers worn on a belt, close to the operator’s hand.
 Receipts or self-adhesive labels with barcodes or Rfid tags can be printed.
 The data to be printed is sent via the BT of the rugged smartphone carried by the operator.
 Table-top printers connected by BT are also conceivable: this is reserved for nearby terminals.

-The printer (office or industrial) is connected to a network via an Ethernet cable (fixed IP) or Wifi, so it’s shared and data is sent via the terminals.
+The printer (office or industrial) is connected to a network via an Ethernet cable (fixed IP) or Wifi, so it’s shared and data is sent by native terminal applications.
 In general, only one label format is used per machine, so there are no surprises when printing after a format change.

 Now you know everything: contact us for your project!